xChenny/Vimeo-Q-s/README.md

 *Frontend:*

 - Pug.js: This is the templating engine that I opted to use for this assignment.
-It is a really nice abstraction to HTMl that is both easy to read and write.
+It is a really nice abstraction to HTML that is both easy to read and write.
 - Vanilla Javascript: Normal client-side javascript as-per the assignment specifications

 *Backend:*